-Having an insurance policy can save one a great deal of trouble and stress if the policy chosen is reliable.
-Considering the physical strain which often leads to the elderly going for physical therapy, the costs incurred would put an even greater strain, both physical and mental, on the patient.
-Considering this, the government introduced Medicare and Medicaid policies to cater to the needs of the elderly citizens.
+Having a proper insurance policy can save one a great deal of trouble and stress if the policy chosen is reliable.
+Consider the physical strain the elderly generation is under these days.
+This constant stress and strain often leads to the older generation going for physical therapy, and the costs incurred can put an even greater strain, both physical and mental, on the patient.
+The government introduced Medicare policies to cater to the needs of the elderly citizens.
 Most people, however, are unaware of what these policies help with, missing out on all the benefits they could enjoy with a Medicare policy.

 So here are five things you need to know about Medicare:

-- If you, or your spouse, have been paying for Medicare payroll taxes for at least ten years before retirement, you are automatically eligible for free Medicare Part A policy that covers hospital visits.
-Medicare Part B, on the other hand covers doctor visits, outpatient services, occupational therapy, and so on.
-Medicare Part C covers both Part A and Part B along with a few additional benefits.
-Some also include Part D into the combination which covers prescription drugs.
+- If you, or your spouse, have been paying Medicare payroll taxes for at least ten years before retirement, you are automatically eligible for a free Medicare Part A policy that covers hospital visits.
+Medicare Part B, on the other hand, has a cost.
+Part B covers doctor visits, outpatient services, occupational and physical therapy, and so on.
+Medicare Part C, or Medicare Advantage Plans, cover both Part A and Part B along with a few additional benefits, which may also include Part D (prescription drugs).

 - For those who are not eligible for free Part A Medicare, the policy is available with monthly premiums for all benefits.
 For those who earn an income that is above a certain limit, Medicare Parts B and D would come at a higher cost.
 Along with the premiums, the cost of copayment, out-of-pocket expenses, and deductibles are also part of the insured’s expenditure unless they have a secondary policy that would cover all pending expenses.